Texas prepares to deploy Rio Grande buoys in governor’s latest effort to curb border crossings

 “That’s more and more dangerous each time … because it has perches, it has whirlpools and because of the organized crime,” Turcios said.

-Texas Department of Public Safety Director Steven McCraw addressed the danger that migrants may face when the buoys are deployed during the June news conference when Abbott spoke: “Anytime they get in that water, it’s a risk to the migrants.
+Texas Department of Public Safety Director Steven McCraw addressed the danger that migrants may face when the buoys are deployed during the June press conference when Abbott spoke: “Anytime they get in that water, it’s a risk to the migrants.
 This is the deterrent from even coming in the water.”

 Less than a week ago — around the Fourth of July holiday — four people, including an infant, drowned near Eagle Pass as they attempted to cross the river.